IETF-TEAS-WG/ietf-teas-yang-path-computation/draft-ietf-teas-yang-path-computation.md

 ## Path Computation with transient state {#transient-state-example}

-This example uses the path computation RPC defined in this document to request the computation of the path for the tunnel defined in section 12.1 of of {{!I-D.ietf-teas-yang-te}} requesting some transient state to be reported within the operational datastore, as described {{temp-state}}.
+This example uses the path computation RPC defined in this document to request the computation of the path for the tunnel defined in {{Section 12.1 of !I-D.ietf-teas-yang-te}} requesting some transient state to be reported within the operational datastore, as described {{temp-state}}.

 In this case, the TE Tunnel has only one primary path with no specific constraints.